You’re here because you’re starting a blog.

 WordPress offers you ultimate customization and easy to use options that are very beginner friendly.

 If you want to be taken seriously and have the opportunity to generate income from your blog, WordPress is without a doubt the way to go.
 A small investment that can go a very long way (most of the largest blogs in the world that generate significant monthly income utilize WordPress).

 To make things even better, it comes with a ton of really cool features and plugins that can easily help you make your blog look stunning and professional.

 Feeling unsure?
-Don’t worry, just follow my step-by-step guided tutorial to learn how to start a WordPress blog.
+Don’t worry, just follow my step-by-step guided tutorial to learn how to start a blog.
 I hand-hold you through the entire process and provide detailed visuals of exactly what you need to do to get started.
 It takes less than 10 minutes!

 Here are some additional tidbits of information about the platform: